Should You Refinance an FHA Loan to a VA Loan?

 What Is an FHA to VA Loan Refinance?

-An FHA to VA loan refinance is when a homeowner replaces their existing FHA mortgage with a loan secured by the US Department of Veterans Affairs.
+An FHA to VA loan refinance is when a homeowner replaces their existing FHA mortgage with a loan secured by the U.S. Department of Veterans Affairs.

 Not everyone will qualify for a VA refinance loan.
 In most cases, you must be either a current service member or an honorably discharged veteran.
 However, refinancing into a VA loan could be a wise decision if you’re able to do so.